newtoallofthis123/ynk/README.md

 - `--preserve`: This will preserve the natural path of the filename and use, it as is.
 For example, if you use ynk add ../README.md --preserve, when you paste it, it will actually `../` to the path and paste it in the parent directory.
 - `--size`: This will print out the size of the files and directories that are being listed, can be only used with list command.
+- `--id`: This will paste only the files with the specified id's.
+Overrides the range option.

 ### Popping